grafana/grafana/docs/sources/features/datasources/azuremonitor.md

 ## Querying the Azure Log Analytics service

 Queries are written in the new [Azure Log Analytics (or KustoDB) Query Language](https://docs.loganalytics.io/index).
-A Log Analytics Query can be formatted as Time Series data or as Table data.
+A Log Analytics query can be formatted as time series data or as table data.

-If your credentials give you access to multiple subscriptions then choose the appropriate subscription first before entering queries.
+If your credentials give you access to multiple subscriptions, then choose the appropriate subscription before entering queries.

 ### Time series queries

-Time Series queries are for the Graph Panel (and other panels like the Single Stat panel) and must contain at least a datetime column and a numeric value column.
+Time series queries are for the Graph panel and other panels like the SingleStat panel.
+Each query must contain at least a datetime column and a numeric value column.
 The result must also be sorted in ascending order by the datetime column.

 Here is an example query that returns the aggregated count grouped by hour: